mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 https://en.wikipedia.org/wiki/List_of_Konami_code_games

 ## Misc
-Arduino UNO R3 includes ATmega16U2 (along with ATmega328P) and it can be used too, but it needs some extra work: https://github.com/NicoHood/HoodLoader2
+Arduino UNO R3 includes ATmega16U2 (along with ATmega328P) and it can be used too, but it needs some extra work (code doesn't work without modifications with UNO): https://github.com/NicoHood/HoodLoader2